tc39/proposal-ses/README.md

 this [remote promise](https://github.com/kriskowal/q-connection)'s
 private instance variable `#farEval` to be another remote promise, for the `Reflect.SESProtoGlobal.eval` of the location (vat, worker, agent, event loop, ...) where this promise's fulfillment will be.
+If this promise rejects, then the `#farEval` promise likewise rejects.

 ```js
 class QPromise extends Promise {